chapmanb/clj-blend/README.md

 Clojure library for interacting with Galaxy, CloudMan, and BioCloudCentral.
 This builds on [blend4j][0] with lots of help from [blend][1].
-Provides high level functionality on top of blend4j, with a focus on useful functionality utilizing the Galaxy API.
+Provides high level functionality on top of blend4j, with a focus on smooth interaction with Galaxy.

 [0]: https://github.com/jmchilton/blend4j
 [1]: https://github.com/afgane/blend